 This invalidity can also be requested on appeal because it does not constitute a new request, but a new means (Court of Appeal of Paris, ch.
 04, September 23, 1998).

-3) Focus on form nullities
+Focus on nullities of form

 Formal invalidity sanctions the non-observance of a requirement of the law or ordinance.